lehag7/Powershell/README.md

 # Powershell
-This is a repository with Powershell scripts used by Threat Groups.
+This is a repository (W.I.P) with Powershell scripts used by Threat Groups.